Home Chapter 1 Chapter 2 Chapter 3 Progress

 “Mu Qing?” he asked, surprise giving way to a smile.
 “What brings you here?
 Paying me a visit?”

 Mu Qing stood stiffly on the threshold.
-It had been some time since Xie Lian had last seen him, and whatever composure he'd brought with him was already beginning to fray.
+It had been some time since Xie Lian had last seen him for one reason or another, and whatever composure he’d brought with him was already beginning to fray.

-"Oh.
+“Oh.
 Well.
-Yes— no," Mu Qing corrected himself, then paused.
-"I mean... there is something I wished to ask."
-His gaze drifted past Xie Lian, landing squarely on Hua Cheng.
-Hua Cheng met the look with a flat stare, broom resting against his shoulder.
-Mu Qing's words faltered.
+Yes—no,” Mu Qing corrected himself, then paused.
+“I mean… there is something I wished to ask…” As he spoke, his gaze drifted past Xie Lian until it landed squarely on Hua Cheng.
+Hua Cheng met the look with a flat stare.
+Mu Qing’s words faltered.

 Xie Lian brightened.
 “Oh?
 No one else could help you?
 What’s the matter?”